Looking for the best afternoon tea in London? You’ve arrived at the right place.

 London’s Rosewood hotel has an ongoing Art Afternoon Tea inspired by exhibitions being shown in the capital.

-Their latest offering is based on the sold-out Yayoi Kusama: Infinity Mirror Rooms at the Tate Modern.
+Their latest offering is based on the Yayoi Kusama: Infinity Mirror Rooms at the Tate Modern.

 The three course afternoon tea includes Japanese sandwiches, classic scones and show-stopping creations inspired by several of Kusama’s contemporary works.